PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/LeapGrinder.md

 Alternatively, the program also can stop if:

 - A shiny is heard during the route to the tree/ore
-- The pokemon leaping from tree is Shiny, Alpha or Shiny Alpha
+- The Pokémon leaping from tree is Shiny, Alpha or Shiny Alpha

 ### Settings